-For individually assessed defaulted loans, the Group applied judgments to estimate fair value of collateral and expected cash flows under a range of scenarios, including those considering the impact of Russian Federation military aggression against Ukraine.
+For individually assessed defaulted loans, the Bank applied judgments to estimate fair value of collateral and expected cash flows under a range of scenarios, including those considering the impact of Russian Federation military aggression against Ukraine.

-In addition, the balance of loans and advances to customers represents a significant portion of total assets of the Group and is a material to the consolidated financial statements.
+In addition, the balance of loans and advances to customers represents a significant portion of total assets of the Bank and is a material to the separate financial statements.

-Therefore, assessment of expected credit loss on loans and advances to customers was a key area of judgment for the Group's management.
+Therefore, assessment of expected credit loss on loans and advances to customers was a key area of judgment for the Bank's management.

-Information on expected credit loss and risk management policies is included in the Notes 3, 6 and 23 of the consolidated financial statements.
-We tested information produced by the Group and used in development of assumptions in calculation of expected credit loss, as well as for such indicators as: default, significant increase of credit risk, probability of default, loss given default, recoveries, macroeconomic indicators, which directly affect the amounts of expected credit loss on loans and advances to customers.
+Information on expected credit loss and risk management policies is included in the Notes 3, 6 and 24 of the separate financial statements.

+We tested information produced by the Bank and used in development of assumptions in calculation of expected credit loss, as well as for such indicators as: default, significant increase of credit risk, probability of default, loss given default, recoveries, macroeconomic indicators, which directly affect the amounts of expected credit loss on loans and advances to customers.